Australian Made. specialised fabrication.

 Looking for product information?
 Want to discuss your fabrication requirements?
 Need a quote?

-Chatoyer has manufactured over 180,000m of silt curtain since 2009.
+Chatoyer has manufactured over 200,000m of Silt Curtain since 2009.
 These floating turbidity curtains have been deployed in various projects around Australia, New Zealand and in Papua New Guinea, New Caledonia, Fiji and Vanuatu.

-Our popular designs are categorised into types we refer to as a Class, each based on functionality that generally suits common applications and operating sea states.
-The range of curtains is made in 20m lengths.
-Multiple lengths are connected to span the required length.
-Floating silt fence can be customised to suit specific project requirements such as project longevity, operating sea states and government regulations to name a few.
-We specialise in custom and Class 3 heavy duty silt curtains made to spec for harsh conditions, long term deployment, extra deep skirts and special functionality for vessel traffic, shoreline approaches, tides and anchoring.
+Our popular designs are categorised into types we refer to as a Class.
+Each Class design is based on functionality that generally suits common applications and operating sea states.
+The range of turbidity curtains is made in 20m lengths.
+Multiple lengths are connected to cover the overall required span.
+Floating silt booms can be customised to suit specific project requirements such as project longevity, operating sea states and government regulations to name a few.
+We specialise in custom and Class 3 heavy duty Silt Curtains made to spec for harsh conditions, long term deployment, extra deep skirts and special functionality for vessel traffic, shoreline approaches, tides and anchoring.
 For permanent or heavy-duty turbidity curtains, we offer a range of materials, floats, accessories and technical advice.

 Little to no tidal, wave and/or wind forces.

 Strong wind and water forces.